-“Foundation” is a word that hides more than it reveals.
+“Foundation” hides more than it reveals.
 People imagine galas and plaques.
 The work that actually sustains musicians is quieter, and far more concrete.

 1. It funds the years that don't pay for themselves

-Recording, rehearsal, travel to a competition, an accompanist's fee, a decent instrument.
-Grants of a few thousand euros, given at the right moment, change careers.
+Recording, rehearsal, travel to a competition, a decent instrument.
+A few thousand euros, given at the right moment, change careers.

 2. It protects repertoire and memory